IceHacks/SurvivCheatInjector/README.md

 1. Make a new folder on your desktop or in your files.
 2. Open the zip (just left-click it twice) and copy and paste ALL the files (there should be 4 separate folders/files) from the ZIP to the folder that you created.

-## Freezing?
-It shouldn't be.
-Open an issue elaborating on it.

-## Help
-#### Binds
-Binds can be edited by opening the menu ("N") and then pressing the (blue) "edit binds" button.
-To edit a bind click on it (it will turn yellow) and press a key or mouse button.

-#### How to change settings
-Click the option.
-(Right-click to set a custom value on numbers/colors).

 We welcome you, we pay attention to you (unlike someone I know), we are IceHacks Enjoy?